 Gwo Wai Curated Booths

-A platform for innovative projects of up to three artists, Gwo Wai booths demonstrate a strong curatorial concept developed specifically for the Fair.
-Gwo Wai is a term from Cantonese opera which describes the movement of performers crossing paths on the stage.
-Taking direction from the sector’s title, participating galleries highlight the juxtaposition or dialogue of the artists or works presented, or feature a solo project which is emphasised by the physical environment.
-Gwo Wai exhibitors are selected in consultation with the Fair’s Curatorial Director.
+A platform for innovative projects of up to three artists, Gwo Wai Curated Booths demonstrate a non-traditional approach to the visual display of artworks based on a strong curatorial concept developed specifically for the Fair.
+Gwo Wai is a term from Cantonese opera describing the movement of performers crossing paths on the stage.
+Taking direction from the sector’s title, participating galleries may choose to highlight the juxtaposition or dialogue of the artists or works presented–or feature a solo project–within a uniquely staged environment.

 GWO WAI 2022